TRI-Lab

 We are The University of Akron's Transitions, Resilience, and Identity Lab.

-We are currently seeking participants ages 30 and up whose first language is English to take a virtual survey on identity salience.
-The survey takes participants an average of 30 minutes to complete.
-You can access the survey here.Participation in the TRI-Lab's transgender aging experiences survey is now closed.
-Thank you to all who participated.If you would like to be contacted when future research takes place, please consider signing up for our mailing list.
+NEW: We are currently seeking bisexual women ages 50 and up who are fluent in English to take a virtual survey on identity salience.
+The survey takes participants an average of 20 minutes to complete.
+You can access the survey here.If you would like to be contacted when future research takes place, please consider signing up for our mailing list.

 Bisconti, T. L., Vale, M. T., & Trunko, A. (revise and resubmit).
 Health and well-being in queer older adults: Overcoming a lifetime of stigma.
 In M. Lachman, & A. Sprio (Eds.), S. Charles, S. Neupert (Associate Eds), American Psychological Association handbook of adult development and aging.
 American Psychological Association.Frey, K. T., & Bisconti, T. L. (in press).
 Older, entitled, & extremely out-of-touch: Does “OK, Boomer” signify the emergence of a new older adult stereotype?
 Journal of Applied Gerontology. https://doi.org/10.1177/07334648231154044Sublett, J. F., & Bisconti, T. L. (in press).
 Metamemory and self-compassion as protective factors in the relationship between benevolent ageism and environmental mastery.
 Journal of Applied Gerontology. https://doi.org/10.1177/07334648231163847Sublett, J.F., Vale, M. T., & Bisconti, T. L. (2021).
 Expanding benevolent ageism: Replicating attitudes of overaccommodation to older men.
 Experimental Aging Research. https://doi.org/10.1080/0361073X.2021.1968666Vale, M. T., & Bisconti T. L. (2021).
 Minority stress and relationship well–being in sexual minorities: The varying role of outness on relationship and sexual satisfaction.
 International Journal of Sexual Health.
 1-15. https://doi.org/10.1080/19317611.2021.1909684Vale, M. T., & Bisconti T. L. & (2020).
 Age differences in sexual minority stress and the importance of friendship in later life.
 Clinical Gerontologist. https://doi.org/10.1080/07317115.2020.1836107Vale, M., Bisconti, T. L., & Sublett, J. F. (2019).
 Benevolent ageism: Attitudes of overaccommodative behavior towards older women.
 Journal of Social Psychology, 1-11. https://doi.org/10.1080/00224545.2019.1695567Bisconti, T. L. (April, 2019).
 Can you really simulate aging, and more importantly, should you?
 Teaching Tips from Adult Development and Aging News, American Psychological Association. https://www.apadivisions.org/division-20/publications/newsletters/adult-development/2019/04/empathy-elderly